 - 1. Fill the black-walled container with distilled water. - 2.
-Fully submerge the sensor. - ⚠ The distance from the sensor window to the container wall must be at least 20 cm. - 3.
-Record the data for five minutes.
+Fully submerge the sensor.

+3. Record the data for five minutes.
 This is the zero calibration point.

 Non-zero reference point

 To perform a two-point calibration, you will need your own standard non-zero point obtained using reference fluorescence solutions such as rhodamine dye or fluorescein, or environmental samples with known chlorophyll concentration.